Rafsanjan: Geography

 Rafsanjan is located in south part of the Lut desert, in north-west of Kerman province.
 The longitude of this city is 56 degrees east and the latitude is 30 degrees south.
 The Average distance between Kerman and this city is 110 km.
 The city has an airport and railway (Tehran-Bandar Abbas route).
 Moreover, the altitude is 1460 m and the land-measurement is approximately 10687 km.
 North part of Rafsanjan has a common frontier with Bafgh and Zarand; south part is neighboring with Bardsir and on west side with Anar and Shahre-Babak; finally east side of this city is neighboring with Kerman and Zarand.
 Rafsanjan has two seasonal rivers named as Shour and Giouderi.
 The mountains in the area are part of Zagros range, and Sarcheshmeh and Davaran are the most famous.

 The underground lake Chah Darya is located in Rafsanjan.

 Climate

-Rafsanjan has cold and chilly winters as well as very hot and dry summers.
+Rafsanjan has a hot desert climate (BWh) in the Köppen climate classification.
+The city has cold and chilly winters as well as very hot and dry summers.
 This city is located in the central part of Iran in the arid climate zone.
 Days are warm and nights are cold in general.
 The average amount of precipitation is 90 mm annually.